Configuring Student Performance Ratings

 Click the Add button.

-Enter a Rating Name (e.g., Student Confidence).
+Enter a Rating Name (e.g., Quality of Teaching).

 Save to make it available immediately.